 I began blacksmithing in the fall of 2008 at the age of thirteen, starting out with nothing but a pit fire and a trailer hitch for an anvil.
 Over the last few years I’ve worked my way up by purchasing new equipment one machine at a time and learning about the craft and science of moving steel.
 My parents have been extremely supportive in helping me pursue my passion.
 They gave me a push start by building a small brake drum forge for my fourteenth birthday.
 My dad took on the project of building my 200 square foot shop over a two-year period.
 Once this foundation was established, I had my business well under way before graduating from high school.

 I always get asked how and why I got started in blacksmithing at the age I did.
 One might think that I saw a blacksmith at a local fair or read about it in school and ran home to try it out.
 There was no conscious reason why I started, it's just called being a 13 year old boy.
 There is nothing else to it.
 Once I started heating up and hammering on steel, I knew it felt right.
 Only afterward did I discover what I was doing was called blacksmithing.
-Today I’m twenty-one years old with eight years of experience, an author of my book, FORGED a Guide to Becoming a Blacksmith, and I’ve had the pleasure to teach private lessons to students from as far away as Australia.
+Today I’m twenty-one years old with eight years of experience, author of my book FORGED a Guide to Becoming a Blacksmith, and I’ve had the pleasure to teach private lessons to students from as far away as Australia.
 At the age of 19 I purchased a beautiful 10 acre plot of land outside of Boone, NC for the future site of Hoffman Blacksmithing.
-In June of 2016, I traveled to Brooklyn, NY to appear on History Channel's Forged in Fire.
+In June of 2016, I traveled NYC to appear on History Channel's Forged in Fire.
 There, I forged a Kora sword and became the youngest to win Forged in Fire against ABS Master Bladesmith Josh Smith. *Full article here*

 I believe that high school hindered me in a way since I discovered my vocation at such a young age.
 Getting an education is imperative, but at the same time it felt nearly obsolete for me.
 I was already working 35 hours a week after school and on weekends, making both school and work life challenging.
 Add to that several years in Boy Scouts, achieving Eagle Scout at seventeen.
 I truly believe in hard work for building character.
 The secret to success is passion and hard work, of which I’m fortunate to have plenty for blacksmithing.
 Work hard and love what you do, and it will all seem like play!